Lebanon Christians feel under siege; find hope in pope

 What leaves the Christians of Syria particularly exposed is the position of most of their top clerical leadership, which chose to ally itself with the Assad dynasty.

-The crisis in Syria has also polarized Christians in neighboring Lebanon, long dominated by Damascus.
+The crisis in Syria has also polarised Christians in neighbouring Lebanon, long dominated by Damascus.
 Some Christians are excited about the prospects of toppling Assad but others are haunted by what may come after his demise.

 In Lebanon itself, Beshara Rai, the Maronite Patriarch, in a statement ahead of the Pope’s visit appeared to be warning Christians of the consequences of actions that open the way to Islamist forces.
 “We need to be aware of what is going on and read events carefully so that we do not become tools to achieve foreign schemes”, the Patriarch said.